Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 boy-hiking

-“Your kids did The Chief?” so many people ask.
+“Your kids did The Chief hike?” so many people ask.
 I’m going, to be honest, this is a challenging hike meant for intermediate fitness levels and those willing to get sweaty.

 Should Kids do all Three Peaks on The Chief Hike?